 Click on the Try Now button in the upper-right corner of the page

-Both these actions will take you to the Select Your Meal Plan page, where you can choose between four, six, eight, and 12 meals per week (with or without breakfast).
+Both these actions will take you to the Select Your Meal Plan page, where you can choose between 4, 6, 8, and 12 meals per week (with or without breakfast).
 Once you select your plan, you’ll see the menu, where you can choose your dishes.

 Once you’re done choosing, you’ll see the Add-Ons section where you can shop more proteins, veggies, or snacks.
 However, keep in mind that these extras are not covered in the original meal plan price – and any discounts won’t apply.